bloomberg/chromium.bb/native_client_sdk/src/doc/reference/pnacl-bitcode-abi.rst

 Restrictions on global variables:

 * PNaCl bitcode does not support LLVM IR TLS models.
+See :ref:`language_support_threading` for more details.
 * Restrictions on :ref:`linkage types <bitcode_linkagetypes>`.
 * The ``addrspace``, ``section``, ``unnamed_addr`` and
   ``externally_initialized`` attributes are not supported.

-..
-TODO: link to developer's guide to explain TLS in more detail

 Every global variable must have an initializer.
 Each initializer must be either a *SimpleElement* or a *CompoundElement*, defined as follows.